Keep up with the latest hiring trends!

 Recruitment AND HR

-We are asking the LinkedIn database to search for all of the people who include both the word “recruitment” and the word “HR” on their LinkedIn profile.
-Meaning we are only looking to find candidates who fall in the cross section of the Venn diagram – candidates who have both keywords mentioned in their profile:
+We are now asking the LinkedIn database to search for all of the people who include both the word “Recruitment” and the word “HR” on their LinkedIn profile.
+We have filtered out the excess and are left with the more specific candidates who fall in the cross section of the Venn diagram.

 The OR Operator